StackExchange/stack-blog/_posts/2008-11-01-sql-2008-full-text-search-problems.markdown

 >
 **Before 2008, full text search wasn't inside the database - it wasn't subject to things like transactions.**  Heck, it was more like Lucene where it lived outside on its own.
 Now, it's stored inside data files and it's subject to transactions.
-From what im hearing, blocking and locking is a completely new issue in 2008 FTS.
+From what I'm hearing, blocking and locking is a completely new issue in 2008 FTS.
 There's a big overhead involved with making it subject to transactions.

 >
 >